jnozzi/cocoadev.com/markdown/ForallMacro.md

 ----

-On second thought, I do see a problem.     foreach(General/NSString *string, [dictionary allKeys]) would not work for example.
+On second thought, I do see a problem.     foreach(NSString *string, [dictionary allKeys]) would not work for example.
 I really do like the intention of the macro, if only there was a way to generate unique variable names without using any of the macro's arguments all would be well.

 /Mr. Fisk